DevMiser/Lumina_Frame/README.md

 ---

-### 3. Add a new "Create a Google Account" section

-Insert it after the OpenWeather section and before "Prepare Your Raspberry Pi 4":

-> **### Create a Google Account and Obtain Your Gemini API Key**
+**### Create a Google Account and Obtain Your Gemini API Key**

->
-> Open a web browser and navigate to https://aistudio.google.com/.
+Open a web browser and navigate to https://aistudio.google.com/.

->
-> Sign in with your Google account (or create one), then click **Get API key** and follow the prompts to generate a key.
+Sign in with your Google account (or create one), then click **Get API key** and follow the prompts to generate a key.
 Copy it and keep it in a secure location.
 You will need it in a later step.
->

 > **Note:** The free Gemini API tier is sufficient for Lumina Frame's image generation.
 Usage limits apply — if you hit them, wait a few minutes and try again.

 ---